michaelradionov/bdsm/README.md

 ## Parameters
 - `-d` is optional parameter.
 Use it to specify backups directory.
 By default, script will use `bd_backups` folder in root of your project (website)
 - `-n` is optional parameter.
-USe it to limit total number of backups.
+Use it to limit total number of backups.
 By default, there is no limit.
+- `--zip` is optional parameter.
+Use it to automatically compress database backups with tar (tar.gz)

 You can use **BDSM** as a simple DB backuping tool by putting this to your cron job!
 I suggest you to use it like this